 Striatus opens up a world of possibilities with concrete in a design that is structurally informed, fabrication-aware and ecologically responsible.
 Material is precisely placed to build more with less.

-Being built for the “Time Space Existence” exhibition, hosted by the European Cultural Centre (ECC) during the Venice Architecture Biennale 2021.
+The Striatus bridge is being built for the “Time Space Existence” exhibition, hosted by the European Cultural Centre (ECC) during the Venice Architecture Biennale 2021.

 Opening soon at the Giardini della Marinaressa, Venice, Italy.